gwythyr/nodejs-debug-mcp/SPECIFICATION.md

 2. The `debug-script` tool is registered and callable
 3. Node.js processes can be spawned with debug flags
 4. Breakpoints can be set and hit successfully
-5. Expressions are evaluated and results returned with type information
+5. Expressions are evaluated on each breakpoint hit and returned with type information in order
-6. Processes are cleanly terminated after evaluation
+6. Processes are allowed to finish execution unless cleanup requires termination
 7. Timeout and process-exit errors are detected and reported
 8. The codebase is minimal and focused on the happy path